 Aamjiwnaang First Nation

-The Aamjiwnaang First Nation sits as an ex-officio Director on the CAER Board and Committees.
+The Aamjiwnaang First Nation sits on the BASES Emergency Preparedness Committees.
 In 1992, the Federal Government assigned fiduciary responsibility of providing First Nations in Ontario with Emergency Preparedness assistance to Emergency Management Ontario (EMO).
 The Chief or Delegate may take such action(s) and may make such order(s) as he/she considers necessary to mitigate the emergency.
 The AFN Emergency Response Plan is authorized by the Chief and Council of Aamjiwnaang First Nation by Band Council Resolution.
 If the City of Sarnia Emergency Operations Centre is activated, the AFN Chief or his/her representative goes to this EOC to represent Aamjiwnaang’s interests and to act as the community conduit for concerns at the local and the city levels.
 The AFN Chief then makes the determination whether the Aamjiwnaang Emergency Control Group should be activated.

 City of Sarnia

-The City of Sarnia sits as an ex-officio Director on the CAER Board and Committees.
+The City of Sarnia sits on the BASES Emergency Preparedness Committees.
 Sarnia Emergency Planning is based at Sarnia Police Station and operates out of the Emergency Operations Centre.
 Guidance is provided by the “Sarnia Emergency Management Program Committee” consisting of the Sarnia Fire Chief, the Sarnia Police Chief (and/or designate), the Director of Parks & Recreation, the ARES Emergency Coordinator and the City of Sarnia Community Emergency Management Coordinator (CEMC).
-Sarnia Emergency Management maintains an Emergency Operations Centre and Emergency Management Response Plan.
+Sarnia Emergency Preparedness and Management maintains an Emergency Operations Centre and Emergency Management Response Plan.
 During an emergency, the Primary Control Group assembles to make policy and administrative decisions relevant to the emergency.
 The City of Sarnia Emergency Response Plan is designed to work in cooperation with City Department contingency plans, local industrial plans, other municipal plans, and with upper tiered Government Emergency Plans.

 County of Lambton

-Lambton County sits as an ex-officio Director on the CAER Board and Committees.
+Lambton County sits on the BASES Emergency Preparedness Committees.
 Lambton County Emergency Management explains how, for the purposes of emergency planning, the County of Lambton is considered an “upper tier municipality”.
 As such, it works collaboratively with all local municipalities across the county to plan and prepare for emergency scenarios.
 During an emergency response, a group of individuals representing different agencies could be assembled to help coordinate the response under the leadership of the Head of Council.
 Collectively, the group is known as the Community Control Group (CCG) and it holds general responsibility for protection of public safety, property, and continuation of County services.
 To achieve this, the two primary functions of the CCG are to:

 - Oversee and coordinate the County’s response and recovery; and,